BIO - CONTACT

 Prior to becoming a portrait and music photographer Greg Vorobiov was a pro-guitarist working with a wide range of famously badass artists, from Jewel to Jimi Hendrix’s drummer Buddy Miles, from American Idol judge Randy Jackson to Stevie Ray Vaughan’s band Double Trouble + many others.
 Plus he played on the hit TV series Bay Watch and Max Headroom.

-Living in the world of festival stages, tour buses and recording studios has led to a deep understanding of the artists’ heart and how to dance with it.
+Living in the music world of festival stages, tour buses and recording studios has led to a deep understanding of the artists’ heart and how to dance with it.
 This natural dialogue reveals itself in his photos of artists such as Slash, Doyle Bramhall II, Larkin Poe, Lucinda Williams, John Oates, Jimmy Vivino, Joan Osbourne and Edgar Winter, among others.
 In addition, Greg loves directing, shooting and editing video.

 His work has appeared in Guitar Player Magazine, Vintage Guitar Magazine, Premier Guitar Magazine, LA Times, Chicago Tribune, Huffington Post, National Geographic - NatGeo.com, No Depression, Guitar Connoisseur, Guitar World, and more.